romanvm/WsgiBoostServer/Compilation.rst

 Custom Python and Boost Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following procedure assumes that you want to use custom Python and/or Boost versions.
+The following procedure assumes that you want to use custom Boost versions.
+In WsgiBoostServer v.2.0 Python bindings were converted to Pybind11 library that allowed to remove
+dependency on Boost.Python library pre-built against a specific Python version.
+Now WsgiBoostServer uses only generic Boost libraries.

 - Install prerequisites::